 Woman: And a pickpocket!

-- Also in a larger scale, a scene where two street prophets are haranguing their audience with hellfire and brimstone, and a third spouts incoherent meandering rambling.Mud-covered Madman: And the eyes will be red with the blood of living creatures!
-And the whore of Babylon shall ride forth on a threeheaded serpent!
-And throughout the land will be a great rubbing of parts!Redclad Haranguer: And the demon shall burn and maim with a nine bladed sword!
-Not two, or five or seven but nine bladed, which he will wield against all wretched sinners, sinners just like you!
-And the horn on his head shall be...Incoherent Lunatic: There shall be a time of rumors of things going astray, um, and there shall be a great confusion of where things really are.
-And nobody will really know where lieth those little things really are.
-At this time a friend shall lose his friend's hammer and the young shall not know where lieth the things possessed by their fathers, that their fathers put there just the night before...
+- Also in a larger scale, the scene with three street prophets, one of whom is haranguing his audience with hellfire and brimstone, the second of which is doing the same thing only slightly dialled down, and the third of which is prophesying minor domestic inconveniences:Mud-covered Madman: And the eyes will be red with the blood of living creatures!
+And the whore of Babylon shall riiiiide forth, on a threeheaded serpent!
+And throughout the land will be a greeeat rubbing of parts!Redclad Haranguer: [Northern Irish accent] And the demon shall burn and maim, with a nane-bladed sword!
+Not two, or five or seven but nane-bladed, which he will wield against all wretched sinners, sinners just like you, sir, there!
+And the horn on his head shall be...Boring Prophet: [mildly] There shall, in that time, be rumors of things going astray, erm, and there shall be a great confusion as to where things really are, and nobody will really know where lieth those little things wi— with the sort of raffia-work base, that has an attachment.
+At this time, a friend shall lose his friend's hammer, and the young shall not know where lieth the things possessed by their fathers that their fathers put there, only just the night before, about eight o'clock.

 - Artistic License – History: Rule of Funny applies full stop here, but a number of things the Romans supposedly did for the Jews (see What Have You Done for Me Lately?) were actually already present prior to Roman conquest (such as wine, which had been around since the time of the Old Testament), some of them even having been established by previous rulers (such as Greece or Persia).